Dual Franka PICO Collection and DAgger#

 • base_camera_type, left_camera_type, right_camera_type: camera types, usually realsense, lumos, lumos.

-• left_gripper_type / right_gripper_type: gripper types.
-Use robotiq for Robotiq grippers.
+• left_gripper_type / right_gripper_type: left and right gripper types.

 • left_controller_node_rank / right_controller_node_rank: ranks of the left and right arm controller nodes.
 The collection config usually uses 0 / 1; the three-node DAgger config usually uses 1 / 2.